 A marijuana plant contains a number of chemicals called cannabinoids.
 The two main cannabinoids from a marijuana plant are Delta-9-tetrahydrocannabinol, also known as THC.
 THC is the substance that gives the user the ́ ‘high”.
 It helps in relieving pain, reduce inflammation and can act as an anti-oxidant.
 The other one is called cannabidiol, which is also known as CBD – which is the non-psychoactive part of the plant.
 Which means that it has no “euphoric” effect alone.
 CBD also help treat seizures, anxiety, and paranoia.

 The active chemicals found in marijuana are similar to the chemicals found in our bodies.
-Similar to these chemicals, it involved in the way our body responds to movement, pain, appetite, and memory.
+Similar to these chemicals, it affects how our body responds, pain, appetite, and memory.
 Some studies about medical marijuana suggest, that it may reduce inflammation and relieve pain.
 It also helps in reducing anxiety, stimulates and improves appetite for those with eating disorders.

 Medical Marijuana has also helped many cancer patients as it can treat nausea and vomiting after chemotherapy.
 It is most common to use marijuana to control pain that accompanies each illness.
 Today, cannabidiol has received approval as a treatment for some types of epilepsy.